Getting a Mortgage When Self Employed

 Many mainstream lenders have very strict eligibility criteria that you need to pass before they even consider lending to you.
 One criteria is proof of income which can be harder to deliver when you are self employed.

-It could also be because of your credit file which shows what debts you have and any that are late or unpaid.
+But it could also be because of your credit file which shows what debts you have and any that are late or unpaid.

 Can I get a mortgage with retained business profits?